Vale of Pickering: Drainage

 The Vale of Pickering is a drainage basin for the surrounding hills.
-At the eastern end of the area the canalised and straightened River Hertford drains west into the Derwent, which rises on the North York Moors a few miles from Scarborough before draining southwards into the vale.
+At the eastern end of the area the canalised and straightened River Hertford drains west into the River Derwent, which rises on the North York Moors a few miles from Scarborough before draining southwards into the vale.
 At the western part of the area the River Rye and its numerous tributaries flow eastwards and join the Derwent to the north of Malton.
 The Derwent then flows southwards through Malton and the Kirkham gorge to eventually join the River Ouse at Barmby on the Marsh.
 Many of the watercourses in the Vale are maintained by the Vale of Pickering Internal Drainage Board.